Skip to Content

 4. Cockroaches

-A professional inspection helps identify:
+A professional inspection can help identify:

 Why a Pest Inspection Is Essential Before Move-In

-• Structural pests (like termites) are active
+• Structural pests (like termites) are active or conditions are favorable for them

 • Entry points need sealing to prevent new pests